 If the warrantor does not provide you with the information described above, you have the right to cancel the agreement at any time.

 When can I cancel my extended warranty agreement?

 If your extended warranty was a condition of a consumer credit contract, then your right to cancel is covered by the Credit Contracts and Consumer Finance Act 2003.
 In this situation, you may not be able to cancel your extended warranty unless you are also cancelling your credit contract.

-For other situations, if you entered into the agreement on or after 17 June 2014 you can cancel your agreement within the five day cooling off period, or because the warrantor did not fulfil their disclosure obligations.
+For other situations, you can cancel your agreement within the five day cooling off period, or because the warrantor did not fulfil their disclosure obligations.
 However you can’t cancel on the grounds that they did not fulfil all of their disclosure obligations if the breach was minor (e.g. they accidentally omitted their email address).

 You need to clearly tell the warrantor, either written or verbally that you wish to cancel the agreement.
 You can use the contact details that are provided in the agreement or any other method which both parties have agreed on.